Oliad-R/reading-list/README.md

 # reading-list
-List of books I'm reading/have read.
+A collection of books I'm reading or have completed.
+## Computer Architecture
+- CODE: The Hidden Language of Computer Hardware and Software (2000) - Charles Petzold [203/391]